giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/README.md

 ## Station-wise CSV export

-The CSV export is a station-wise representation of the evaluated CSF model.
-It is not the model definition.
+The CSV export is a sampled, station-wise output obtained from the continuous CSF model.
+It is not the source definition of the model: the continuous geometry interpolation and participation fields are defined in the YAML files and assembled in `CSFStacked`.

+The CSV files record what the model returns after evaluation at selected stations.
+Therefore, each CSV represents a finite set of sampled sections, not the continuous sectional field itself.

 The sequence is:

 ```text
 continuous CSF model